OneArgo/ArgoVocabs/README.md

 8) Label the ticket as **"done"** when all the sub-actions are completely fulfilled (i.e. before "ticking an action", wait for the change to be visible in the operational flow.
 For instance, if you modify a table entry, wait for it to be accepted by NOC team, and effectively published in the table.
 This ensures potential final steps issues are not unnoticed).
 9) The list of **"done"** tickets will be reviewed at the following AVTT meeting for closure.
 Move the project status to "done" => This will automatically close the ticket.

+N.B.: there is some duplications between status (for the project) and labels.
+For the moment, we keep this duplication live because it is easy to filter on label in the main issue page, whereas status helps in ordering the dashboard nicely.
+This may be adapted later on.

+## Special case when issues comes from an ADMT action
+Sometimes, vocabulary discussions stem from a point raised at the ADMT.
+When this is the case, the chairs from the ADMT repository will attached the "AVTT issues management" project to OneArgo/ADMT action.
+Thus the action appears on the left hand side of the dashboard.
+It is the responsibility of the AVTT chair(s) to:
+- create as many sub-actions as necessary in the OneArgo/ArgoVocabs repository,
+- add the parent ADMT action to them (using relationship in the right panel; tip you need to use <- symbol and type OneArgo/ADMT to get access to the ADMT actions),
+- change in the parent ADMT action, the status in the "AVTT issues management" project from "no status" to "ADMT repository action": this means the above steps have been performed.

+The ADMT action has in general a wider scope than the sub-AVTT actions and can enclose more than vocabulary related sub-actions.
+Once the AVTT sub-actions are completed, the AVTT chair(s) report(s) within the ADMT action the completion of them.

 # The importance of label
 * Label are used for proper management of tickets and filtering for review, action follow-up, etc.